-None of the developers or landowners within the District has any commitments or obligations to proceed at any particular rate or according to any specified plan with the development of land or the construction of additional improvements in the District.
+None of the developers or landowners within the District have any commitment or obligation to proceed at any particular rate or according to any specified plan with the development of land or the construction of additional improvements in the District.
 Currently, there is no restriction on any landowner's right (including the developers) to sell its land.
 Failure to construct taxable improvements on developed tracts of land currently available in the District and failure of other landowners to improve their developed tracts would restrict the rate of growth of taxable value in the District.
+Aww "THE DSITRICT - Subdivisions Tracts Located Within the District", " - Status of Homebuilding Development" and "- Subdivisions with Homebuilding Development."
 The District is also dependent upon certain principal taxpayers for the timely payment of ad valorem taxes, and the District cannot predict what the future financial condition of any of them will be or what effect, if any, such conditions may have on their ability to pay taxes.
-See "DISTRICT TAX DATA - 2023 Principal Taxpayers."
+See "DISTRICT TAX DATA - 2024 Principal Taxpayers."